-Currently QR overlay courses are offered in economics, political science, sociology, education, psychology, astronomy, biology, chemistry, geology, mathematics, and philosophy.
+Currently QR overlay courses are offered in economics, political science, sociology, education, psychology, astronomy, biology, chemistry, geosciences, and mathematics.
 Students must satisfy the overlay component before graduation.
 It is recommended that students take their QR overlay course after they have decided on their major, as some majors require a specific overlay course.
-For example, psychology majors need to take PSYC 205, the psychology statistics class; economics majors need to take QR 199, introduction to social science data analysis.
+For example, psychology majors need to take PSYC 205, the psychology statistics class; economics majors need to take ECON 103/SOC 190, introduction to social science data analysis.

 the QR Overlay Courses

 Students will learn to interpret and to create descriptive statistics of real world data and also to interpret and analyze inferential statistics.
 More specifically, by the end of the course, students will be able to: